lmilne360/MonkeyTalk/README.md

 Users are able to create an account by signing up, which will require a standard email and password in addition to the username to be displayed.
 This information can always be adjusted by going to the accounts page.
-Once authenticated, a user can make comment and vote on links posted by others as well as edit or chare their own links.
+Once authenticated, a user can make comments and vote on links posted by others as well as edit or share their own links.
 One can still view links without authentication however other options are restricted.